 To accomplish a Phase Six adventure, each player creates a character to play in the adventure.
 The character's life is represented entirely on his character sheet, which contains all the relevant stats.

-The chapter Creating a Character explains exactly how to create a new character.
+The chapter Create a Character explains exactly how to create a new character.
 This part will deal with the basic characteristics that make up a character in Phase Six.

 The values listed under Persona refer to the character's mental traits.
 Each value corresponds to a character trait.
 Persona traits each have their own value and are also the basis for skills.